krizkontrolz/Home-Assistant-nextion_handler/README.md

 //Send 'Set' commands to HA (via ESP32 strings) with commands for retrieving HA data
 //ESPhome Nextion Custom Text Sensor Protocol, following: https://esphome.io/components/text_sensor/nextion.html
 //1
-printh 92            //Tells the library this is text sensor prints "HaSet1",0    //Sends the name that matches component_name or variable_name printh 00            //Sends a NULL prints HA_SET1.txt,0  //The actual text to send.
-For a variable use the Nextion variable name text0 with out .txt printh 00            //Sends a NULL printh FF FF FF      //Nextion command ack
+printh 92            //Tells the ESPHome library this is text sensor prints "HaSet1",0    //Sends the name that matches the ESPHome component_name or variable_name printh 00            //Sends a NULL prints HA_SET1.txt,0 //The actual text to send.
+For a variable use the Nextion variable name text0 without .txt printh 00            //Sends a NULL printh FF FF FF      //Nextion command ack
 //2